webdev-dave/bizzbuzz-custom-calculator/README.md

 ## Todo

-- for moblie - fix button sizing bug
-- for mobile - remove % symbol ?
-- add media queries that shrink text size on smaller screens
-- Additional Data section should be collapsible
+- Additional Data section should be collapsible ?
 - get rid of multi unitCode columns (event with non EQP)
 - block user from being able to edit netUnitCost
 - make all results update based on netUnitCost (as opposed to unitCost)
 - make netUnitCost update based on: Unit Code, Setup Fee, Setup Code, Box, Handling Fees (& EQP % calc)
-- fix "0" unit cost behavior (bug)
 - add a clear-all-fields (reset) btn
 - disable mouse scroll from changing input values
 - test for bugs and edge cases